Book your Inca Trail 2027 with AB Expeditions, local experts in small-group adventures. Don’t miss out!

 • There are many routes to hike the Lares trek.
 We recommend the route Huaran to Kiswarani or vice versa because this is the only place where you can see the glacier from a very close distance.

 • While hiking, kids will come to you asking for candies.
-Bring school supplies, candies are not for their teeth.
+Bring school supplies – as candies are not good for their teeth.

 In brief, the best time to hike the Lares trek to Machu Picchu is during the dry season from April – August.
 Also, the trail isn’t crawling with tourists or large groups of people and so much more in the rainy season from December to March.
 Whereas in September till November, the days are frequently sunny, but it sometimes just gets cloudy threatening to rain but it either rains or fades, overall it is still a good season.